- Value: 18/20

 I typically like to stick to mineral sunscreens, which sit atop the skin to physically block out the sun's rays, instead of sinking into skin and dispersing the sun like chemical SPFs do.
 Why, you ask?
 Because mineral sunscreens are often made with one of two FDA-cleared ingredients that are safe for sensitive skin and also classify as reef-safe (aka they won't harm ocean life): zinc oxide and titanium dioxide.
 I keep my beauty routine as clean as possible, so why spend all that money on non-toxic products just to undo all of it with a potentially toxic sunscreen?

 However, if you've ever used a thick zinc oxide product, you know rubbing it completely in can basically classify as your morning workout.
 That's why I'm so obsessed with Versed skincare's first SPF launch, Guards Up Daily Mineral Broad Spectrum SPF 35.
-The company is currently offering a 10 percent sitewide discount with the promo code “COMMUNITYLOVE10.”
-(The sale is for today only, so don’t miss out.)
+And after being out of stock for what feels like the longest time ever, the company finally restocked it, so of course, I'm scooping a few and running to check out.

 The formula is non-toxic, vegan, cruelty-free and made with 15.2 percent non-nano zinc oxide.
 But unlike other zinc oxide-based sunscreens, Versed created theirs with a skin-brightening peachy tint that strikes the perfect balance between dewy and matte, and never leaves a white cast on my skin—seriously, it's magic.
 The real kicker is its lightweight, moisturizing feel and its protection against the three biggest threats to skin: sunlight, pollution and blue light.
 It also doesn't hurt that Versed has some of the most Instagrammable packaging I've ever seen (made with 79 percent post-consumer recycled plastic to boot), complete with #shelfie-worthy pastel hues.
 So yeah, I actually enjoy using this every morning.